evadnl/ansible-recursive-dns-pihole-ntp/README.md

 Setting the above to true will do the following:

 1. Harden your SSH setup by removing the ability to login to ssh with passwords;
+2. Install fail2ban;
-2. Copy over your public keys based on the URL or location you supply;
+3. Copy over your public keys based on the URL or location you supply;
-3. Install firewalld and add the nessacary ports to operate.
+4. Install firewalld and add the nessacary ports to operate;

 **IMPORTANT NOTE**: Failing in setting this up properly may result in your system becoming inaccassible.
 It's safer to set this to false if you do not know what this means!